 An alternative is to use mercury lamps, but this time at high pressure.
 No more need for phosphors since such lamps emits directly in a spectral band between 350-375 nm.

 Even simpler and without using a wood filter, it is possible to emit UV directly with LEDs.
 The further we go towards distant UV, the more the technology is still emerging and the more expensive the UV lamp is.
-But for black light, LED lamps emitting around 390 nm are now marketed at competitive prices.
+But for blacklight, LED lamps emitting around 390 nm are now marketed at competitive prices.
 You can buy these black light equipment on amazon for $20 to $50 price range.
-Here is the link of 32.8 ft LED UV Strip Kit.
+Here is the link to the 32.8 ft LED UV Strip Kit.

 Characteristics of Digital Black Light Photography